 - Certified Master Java SE Developer

-When hiring a Java developer there are certain skills you’ll want to include in your job description and want to ask about in the candidate interview.
+When looking to hire Java developers for your team, there are certain skills you’ll want to include in your job description and want to ask about in the candidate interview, such as

-- Meeting the specific challenges of coding in Java, such as developing distributed applications that are both efficient and error-free
+- The ability to meet the specific challenges of coding in Java, such as developing distributed applications that are both efficient and error-free

 “If you are looking to develop a project on Grails, then it’s better to have an adequate developer who already has hands-on experience on Grails rather than having a rock-star Java developer who will work on Grails for the first time,” says the Cygnet Infotech blog.

-- Creating Java applications to meet project specifications
+- The ability to create Java applications to meet project specifications

-- Coordinating design, development, testing, debugging and implementation of Java projects
+- The ability to coordinate the design, development, testing, debugging and implementation of Java projects

-- Broad web and database development and software integration experience is desirable
+- Broad knowledge of web and database development and software integration experience

-“You want someone with the core competencies, not necessarily all the cutting edge technologies,” says Cadenhead.
-“Someone who’s good at the language and doesn’t want to reinvent the wheel, but rather use all the open-source Java that’s out there.”
+“You want someone with the core competencies, not necessarily all the cutting-edge technologies,” says Cadenhead. “[You want] someone who’s good at the language and doesn’t want to reinvent the wheel, but rather use all the open-source Java that’s out there,” says Cadenhead.